Hungry Happenings

 Being I wanted to make sure my turkeys had crazy googly eyes, I chose to make my own out of modeling chocolate (candy clay) which looks like fondant but tastes like chocolate.
 So, these Chocolate Rice Krispie Treat Turkey Pops taste as great as they look.

-If you've never made or used modeling chocolate (candy clay), be sure to check out my Chocolate Making Tips page for a detailed tutorial and my Candy Clay Creations book that's available in ebook or print format.
+If you've never made or used modeling chocolate (candy clay), be sure to check out my Chocolate Making Tips page for a detailed tutorial and my Candy Clay Creations book which is available in ebook or print format.

 • orange, black, and red candy coloring